Sakae Menda: Retrial

 Menda submitted six petitions for retrial although initially he did not have access to a lawyer.
 The Fukuoka District High Court ruled on the reopening of the case in 1979.

 The retrial began on September 27, 1979.
 The retrial allowed records that proved his alibi to be submitted, as well as a statement from a witness saying that she had lied under duress.

-On July 15, 1983, after 80 judges had been involved, the court delivered the verdict of an acquittal based on determination that he had falsely confessed and that the prosecution had failed to disclose exculpatory evidence to Menda's lawyers prior to his trial.
-The court acknowledged that the police had concealed his alibi showing he was not at the scene of the crime.
-Menda was released after 34 years on death row at the age of 57, after spending 12,599 days in prison.
-He was the first person in Japan’s history to be released from death row.
+On July 15, 1983, after 80 judges had been involved, the court delivered the verdict of an acquittal based on a determination that he had falsely confessed and that the prosecution had failed to disclose exculpatory evidence to Menda's lawyers prior to his trial.
+The court acknowledged that the police had concealed his alibi, showing he was not at the scene of the crime.
+Menda was released at age 57 after 12,599 days (34 years) in prison.
+He was the first person released from death row in Japan.

 Life after release

 The government gave Menda ¥700 for every day he was in prison: 90 million yen in total (approximately 2009 USD $990,540).
 He donated half of that to a group campaigning to abolish the death penalty.
 Menda also became a death-penalty abolitionist after his release.
-Japan is the only member of the Group of Seven industrialised nations other than the United States to retain capital punishment.
+Japan and the United States are the only members of the Group of Seven industrialised nations to retain capital punishment.
 Menda spoke at the 2007 World Congress against the death penalty, and lobbied delegates of the United Nations to globally abolish capital punishment, describing the psychological and dehumanising effects that he encountered while on death row.
 The scandal in the aftermath of Menda's release prompted reform and aided a reintroduction of jury trials in Japan, as well as showing the Japanese legal system's over-reliance on conviction by means of confession.

 Menda had difficulty claiming his state pension as he had been unable to sign up during his time in prison.

 After his release, he criticised Japan's execution policy, and tried to bring an end to the practice in Japan.

 He died of natural causes on December 5, 2020, aged 95, in a nursing home in Ōmuta, Fukuoka prefecture.